-I attended a conference on healing and deliverance recently and one of the things I saw is how the enemy uses a person’s wounding and past hurts to persuade them to harden their hearts.
+I attended a conference on healing and deliverance a while back and one of the things I saw is how the enemy uses a person’s wounding and past hurts to persuade them to harden their hearts.

 Like a person who is injured physically and develops a scab at that place of hurt, so the same thing can happen to your heart.